Equity Release Jargon Terms

 Shows the overall cost of borrowing on a credit card or loan.
 Generally, the lower the APR, the better the deal for you.
 Use it to compare different credit and loan offers.

 Bankruptcy is a legal process that can write off someone’s debts if they have little hope of repaying them.
 While it can provide a fresh start, bankruptcy has significant implications and should not be undertaken lightly and is not right for everyone.

 Any interest you owe is added to the original amount that interest is calculated on.
 You are effectively paying interest on interest.
 Therefore, the balance owed will increase more quickly year on year.

-Measures the changes in price levels of a selected sample of everyday items.
+Measures the changes in price levels of a selected sample of everyday items and services.
 Lenders will look at changes in the CPI to determine amendments to the interest rates of variable rate equity release plans.

 The charges that solicitors pass on to their clients from third parties.
 These charges are in addition to the basic fee charged by most solicitors; such as mining surveys and the Land Registry.
 The charges for these services are invoiced to you as disbursements.

 Downsizing is when you sell your home, to buy a smaller one, or one that is of lower value.
 This is a method of releasing any money tied up in your property, and can often be an alternative to equity release.

 Downsizing protection is a feature that, subject to certain conditions, allows customers to pay their equity release back early when they move home, without incurring any early repayment charges.
 The exact details of downsizing protection can differ from lender to lender.

 A drawdown plan is a type of lifetime mortgage that allows you to access the funds you release more flexibly over time, as and when you need them.
 You take a lump sum of cash to meet your immediate needs while benefitting from a reserve facility to draw from in the future.
 This can give you peace of mind while also saving you money by reducing the amount of interest that you pay.